MattHatwey/Manemo/chapter4.md

 "Can we tell the rest of the Crystal Tower?" asked Matt.

 "Yes." said Kacchan and Obsidian, happily.
 Now that they had admitted what happened, they felt very happy.

+"Hello~?" said one voice.

+"Shut up" said another.

+"Um, where are we?" said another voice.

+"I don't know.
+What do you think?" said another voice.

+"..." said another.

+The voices came closer towards Matt and the others, and they could see their head.
+One was black with cute decorations, one was blonde, one was blonde with a black and gold mesh, one was blonde with many blue stripes.
+Finally, one was just black.

+"Hi!!!" said a voice they heard earlier.

+"Hello!
+Who are you?" said Matt.

+"I'm Rigel!
+And I'm 7 years old!" said Rigel.

+Rigel was blonde with a black and gold mesh.

+"Nice to meet you.
+I'm Matt" said Matt.

+"I'm Sansei." said Sansei.

+"I'm Heles!!!" said Heles.

+"Hehehe!" said Rigel.

+"I am Orion.
+Nice to meet you." said Orion, who was blonde.

+"I'm Mira!" said Mira.

+Mira had black hair, and cute decorations on top.

+"I'm Castor." said Castor, who was blonde with many blue stripes.

+"I'm Vega." said Vega, who had black hair.

+"Nice to meet you all!" said Matt and Sansei.